php-fig/fig-standards/proposed/http-middleware/middleware.md

 - `Psr\Http\Middleware\ClientMiddlewareInterface` if only client middleware is supported
 - `Psr\Http\Middleware\ServerMiddlewareInterface` if only server middleware is supported

-Generally consumers SHOULD type hint against `MiddlewareInterface` unless the consumer only processes client requests.
+Generally consumers SHOULD declare the type as `MiddlewareInterface` unless the consumer only processes client requests.

 ### 1.1 Containers